-- Provide a safe environment in which children can learn. - Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - Ensure children know that there are adults in the school who they can approach if they are worried or have concerns. - All staff are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Ensure only appropriately trained professionals attempt to make a diagnosis of a mental health problem.
-Staff, however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one. - Take immediate action if they have a mental health concern about a child that is also a safeguarding concern, following our Child Protection Policy and procedures. - Plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe. - Attend training in order to be aware of and alert to the signs of abuse and neglect. - Maintain an attitude of "It could happen here" with regards to safeguarding. - Understand that safeguarding is "everyone's responsibility". - Know how to respond to a child who discloses harm or abuse following training of 'Working together to Safeguard Children', and 'What to do if you are worried a child is being Abused' (2015). - Record their concerns if they are worried that a child is being abused and report these to the DSL immediately that day.
+Provide a safe environment in which children can learn.

+Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to.

+Ensure children know that there are adults in the school who they can approach if they are worried or have concerns.

+Plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe.

+Attend training in order to be aware of and alert to the signs of abuse.

+Maintain an attitude of "it could happen here" with regards to safeguarding.

+Know how to respond to a pupil who discloses harm or abuse following training of 'Working together to Safeguard Children', and 'What to do if you are worried a child is being Abused' (2015).

+Record their concerns if they are worried that a child is being abused and report these to the DSL immediately that day.
 If the DSL is not contactable immediately a Deputy DSL should be informed.

-Concerns should also be recorded on CPoms (Child Protection On-line Monitoring System). - Be prepared to refer directly to the Children's Single Point of Access (C-SPA), and the Police if appropriate, if there is a risk of significant harm and the DSL or their Deputy is not available.
+Be prepared to refer directly to the Multi Agency Partnership (MAP), and the police if appropriate, if there is a risk of significant harm and the DSL or their Deputy is not available.

-- Follow the allegations procedures if the disclosure is an allegation against a member of staff. - Report low-level concerns (as defined in KCSIE 2021) about any member of staff/supply staff or contractor to the DSL (or deputy) and where a low-level concern is raised about the DSL it will be shared with the Headteacher. - Follow procedures set out by the SSCP and take account of guidance issued by the Department for Education to safeguard children. - Provide support for children subject to Early Help, Child in Need or Child Protection that is in keeping with their plan. - Treat information with confidentiality but never promise to "keep a secret". - Notify the DSL or their Deputy of any child on a child protection plan or child in need plan who has unexplained absence. - Understand Early Help and be prepared to identify and support children who may benefit from Early Help. - Will identify children who may benefit from Early Help, liaising with the DSL in the first instance.
-(Options may include managing support for the child internally via the school's pastoral support process or an Early Help Assessment).
-In some circumstances it may be appropriate for a member of school staff to act as the lead professional in Early Help cases. - Liaise with other agencies that support children and provide Early Help. - Know who the DSL and Deputy DSL are and know how to contact them. - Have an awareness of the role of the DSL, the school's Child Protection Policy, Behaviour Policy and Staff Code of Conduct, and procedures relating to the safeguarding response for children who go missing from education. - Be mindful that the Teacher Standards states that teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - Assist the Governing Body and Headteacher in fulfilling their safeguarding responsibilities set out in legislation and statutory guidance.
+Follow the allegations procedures if the disclosure is an allegation against a member of staff.

+Follow the procedures set out by the Surrey Safeguarding Children Partnership and take account of guidance issued by the Department for Education.

+Provide support for children subject to Early Help, Child in Need or Child Protection that is in keeping with their plan.

+Treat information with confidentiality but never promising to "keep a secret".
+Notify the DSL or their Deputy of any child on a child protection plan or child in need plan who has unexplained absence.

+Have an understanding of early help, and be prepared to identify and support children who may benefit from early help.

+Will identify children who may benefit from early help, liaising with the DSL in the first instance.
+(Options may include managing support for the child internally via the school's pastoral support process or an early help assessment).
+In some circumstances it may be appropriate for a member of school staff to act as the lead professional in early help cases.

+Liaise with other agencies that support pupils and provide early help.

+Know who the DSL and Deputy DSL are and know how to contact them.

+Have an awareness of the role of the DSL, the school's Child Protection Policy, Behaviour Policy and Staff Code of Conduct, and procedures relating to the safeguarding response for children who go missing from education.

+Be mindful that the Teacher Standards states that teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties.

+Assist the Governing Body and Headteacher in fulfilling their safeguarding responsibilities set out in legislation and statutory guidance.

-The Headteacher:
+The Headteacher